Baqend/guide/src/jsclient.md

 ## Delete

 You can delete an object by calling its `delete()` method.
-It will delete the entity form you baqend and drops the entity out of your local cache.
+It will delete the entity from your Baqend and drop the entity out of your local cache.

 ```js